torch-core/tep-vault-standard/TEPs-Vault.md

 - **Divergent Event Formats**: Emitted events use varied formats, making it difficult for off-chain systems to monitor and parse events uniformly.
 - **Inconsistent On-Chain Price Queries**: Vaults expose price data through non-uniform get-methods, forcing aggregators to implement custom logic on-chain.
 This raises development costs and can reduce yield accuracy.
 - **Lack of Gas Estimation Standards**: No unified method to query gas consumption, making it difficult for developers to estimate interaction costs.
-- **Varied Deposit/Withdrawal Processes**: Deposit and withdrawal flows and parameters differ across vaults, including how Jetton transfers are handled, increasing development complexity and integration costs.
+- **Varied Deposit/Withdrawal Processes**: Deposit and withdrawal flows and parameters differ across vaults, including how Jetton transfers and burn notifications are handled, increasing development complexity and integration costs.

 These issues force protocols to develop custom adapters, increasing errors, costs, and development time.
 TEP-4626 addresses these by standardizing vault interfaces, reducing integration complexity, and accelerating TON’s DeFi ecosystem growth.
 By aligning with proven models like ERC-4626 while adapting to TON’s asynchronous, message-driven architecture and sharding design, this standard provides a solid foundation for scalable and reliable DeFi applications on TON.